Spectrewolf8/aerial-image-road-segmentation-xp/README.md

-# Model Card for spectrewolf8/aerial-image-road-segmentation-with-U-NET-xp

-This model card provides an overview of a computer vision model designed for aerial image road segmentation using the U-Net-50 architecture.
+This is an overview of a computer vision model designed for aerial image road segmentation using the U-Net-50 architecture.
 The model is intended to accurately identify and segment road networks from aerial imagery, crucial for applications in mapping and autonomous driving.

 ## Model Details